Hridayi Vasant Phulatana

 "Hridayi Vasant Phulatana" is an Indian Marathi-language song from the soundtrack of the 1988 film Ashi Hi Banwa Banwi.
 It was composed by Arun Paudwal, with lyrics penned by Shantaram Nandgaonkar and vocals provided by Suresh Wadkar, Anuradha Paudwal, Sudesh Bhosale, Shailendra Singh, Sachin Pilgaonkar, and Aparna Mayekar.
+The video song features Ashok Saraf, Ashwini Bhave, Laxmikant Berde, Priya Berde, Sachin Pilgaonkar, Supriya Pilgaonkar, Siddharth Ray, Nivedita Joshi Saraf.

 Picturisation

 The dance depicted in the song was filmed across various locations.
 Actor Siddharth Ray is taller than Nivedita Joshi Saraf, which required her to look up and him to look down throughout the entire dance.
 Choreographer Sachin Pilgaonkar mentioned that showcasing the love relationships of the other three couples in the story posed no issues in choreography, but he noted the challenges faced while staging the dance for Ray and Joshi Saraf.
 The portion of song involving Laxmikant Berde and Priya Arun Berde was rehearsed in Mumbai and filmed in Pune.

 The song was picturised on the four pairs of Ashok Saraf–Ashwini Bhave, Laxmikant Berde–Priya Arun Berde, Sachin Pilgaonkar–Supriya Pilgaonkar, Siddharth Ray–Nivedita Joshi Saraf.